HOA & Condo Association Insurance

 General Liability Insurance

-HOA liability insurance helps protect the association from claims involving injury or damage in shared spaces.
+HOA and COA liability insurance helps protect the association from claims involving injury or third party property damage on the association's premise.

 Coverage typically applies to: